immanuelfodor/shaarli-markdown-toolbar/README.md

 ## Usage

 * Select some text and click on any of the toolbar buttons to apply formatting.
 * If you click one of the buttons without previous selection, you get a corresponding default text with the desired formatting applied to it.
-The selection is then applied to the default text for quick replacement.
+The selection is then moved to the default text for quick replacement.
+* Bold, italic, heading, code and quote buttons support a 2nd click when all its contents are selected to remove the formatting from around the text.
+Only the inside text should be selected in this case.
 * The plugin has built-in translations in 23 languages for the toolbar buttons and default texts.
 See the *Configuration* section here on this page for further info how to enable localization.
 * Works best with the [Shaarli Descriptor Plugin](https://github.com/immanuelfodor/shaarli-descriptor) when `DESCRIPTION_ROWS` is set around `12`.
 * The built-in [markdown plugin](https://github.com/shaarli/Shaarli/tree/master/plugins/markdown) is not a prerequisite to activate the Markdown Toolbar, however, it is recommended to turn it on to see the formatted results after saving.